theodi/GCSE-and-equivalent-attainment-by-pupil-characteristics-2012-to-2013/methodology.md

 When necessary, we 'specialised' the contents of the *Characteristic_category* column, e.g. in *Attainments_by_SEN_provision.csv* we highlighted that "School Action" and "School Action+" are SEN categories "without a statement".

 The files were processed using OpenRefine.
 The operation history for each file is in the [scripts/stage_2](script/stage_2) folder.
 The filenames are the same as the csv they produced, but end with a *.openrefine.json* extension.

+**Issue** - The figures in the categorisation by primary need status do not sum up.
+We assumed that the "All SEN primary need pupils" row in the original file was supposed to be the sum of all other rows, that include a "Other Difficulty/Disability" row.
+There is instead, on average, a 1.65% gap that is unaccounted for.
+To address this we have created a "Not classified" row with the number of unaccounted pupils.

 ---